jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Debian and Ubuntu

 1. Download the [latest .deb file]({{ site.download_root_link }}{{ site.download_file_names.deb-gui }})
-1. Update apt: `sudo apt-get update`
+1. Update apt by opening a console window (CTRL+ALT+T should work) and type: `sudo apt-get update`
-1. Install the package from where you downloaded it: `sudo apt install {{ site.download_file_names.deb-gui }}`.
+1. Navigate to where you downloaded the installer and either double-click on it, or use the command line: `sudo apt install ./{{ site.download_file_names.deb-gui }}`.
-1. Since Jamulus needs the JACK server, you have to install it too.
-We recommend to use `QjackCtl` to configure JACK.
-You can install it via `sudo apt-get install qjackctl`
+1. Once installed, yuo can delete the file and close any console windows.

 Note that if you need to upgrade Jamulus to a newer version, just download the new .deb file and re-install as above.